bramtayl/Justly/README.md

 There are several controls available from the menu, with shortcuts listed.
 Some controls are only enabled after you select items.
 You can select just chords, or just notes, but not a combination.
+You can choose whether or not to view the controls (including the sliders and starting instrument selector), orchestra, and chords.

 ## Example 1: Harmony